RAG with Cloudera Streaming Operators

 matchLabels:

-app: embedding
+app: embedding-server

 template: